Unify and manage your data

 It's used in a case-insensitive manner but we recommend you use lower case, as a best practice.

-2. Submit the list to Reltio, for details see Contact a support person.
+2. Submit the list to Reltio.
+For more information, see Submit a support request.
 Attach your text file, and request the task Add file for noise words removal.
 You will receive a full path name to the file.

 3. Create a custom comparator class and specify the full path and file name, in the proper parameter field of the custom class.
 For more information, see Comparator Classes.